What is a stocks and shares ISA, and how does it work?

 What are the disadvantages of a stocks and shares ISA?

-This means that any investment in the stock market can go down and up, and a market crash can result in heavy losses.
+This means that the value of any investment in the stock market can go down and up, and a market crash could result in heavy losses.

 Ideally, you will want to plan any withdrawals carefully so that you sell at a time when your investments are doing well.
-This can be hard to predict, so it’s best to err on the side of caution.
+If you aren’t sure, it’s worth talking to a financial adviser.

 As for other disadvantages, the ISA limit of £20,000 per year restricts the amount you can put away.